 as in \textbf{Step~3} of the middle Laplace transform. \begin{definition} We call the operation which sends the equation \eqref{eq:ode} to the equation \eqref{eq:odeinvML} the \emph{inverse middle Laplace transform} and denote it by $\mathcal{ML}^{-1}$. \end{definition}

 While the Laplace transform \eqref{eq:op_FL} and the inverse Laplace transform \eqref{eq:op_invFL} defined for Birkhoff-Okubo normal forms are (formally) inverse to each other, it is not clear whether the middle Laplace transform $\mathcal{ML}$ and the inverse middle Laplace transform $\mathcal{ML}^{-1}$ defined for general ordinary differential equations \eqref{eq:ode}, are truly inverse, since \textbf{Step~1} (extension) and \textbf{Step~3} (projection) are involved.
-In the next subsection, under the assumption that the original equation \eqref{eq:ode} is irreducible, we present the inversion formula for the middle Laplace transform and the inverse middle Laplace transform.
+In the next subsection, under some suitable assumption for the initial equation \eqref{eq:ode}, we present the inversion formula for the middle Laplace transform and the inverse middle Laplace transform.

-\begin{remark} Although we have assumed at the beginning of this section that the matrix $S$ in the initial equation \eqref{eq:ode} is already diagonalized as in \eqref{eq:Sdiag}, each procedures of the (inverse) middle Laplace transform --namely, extension, (inverse) Laplace transform and, projection-- remain valid as long as $S$ is diagonalizable.
+\begin{remark} Although we have assumed at the beginning of this section that the matrix $S$ in the initial equation \eqref{eq:ode} is already diagonalized as in \eqref{eq:Sdiag}, the procedures of the (inverse) middle Laplace transform --namely, extension, (inverse) Laplace transform and projection-- remain valid as long as $S$ is diagonalizable.
 In other words, even if $S$ is not diagonalized, the same arguments apply provided that $S$ is similar to a diagonal matrix of the form

 for some $\alpha_1,\alpha_2,\ldots,\alpha_{\hat{q}}\in\bbC$.
 Therefore, we can define the (inverse) Laplace transform and the (inverse) middle Laplace transform for equations \eqref{eq:ode} with general diagonalizable $S$.
 We note that, in the general case, the description of $B_j$ in \eqref{eq:odeL2} and \eqref{eq:odeinvL} differs from \eqref{eq:odeB}. \end{remark}